Mavis Wanczyk Scam: What You Should Know and How to Avoid It

 In August 2017, 53-year-old nurse Mavis Wanczyk beat incredible odds (about 1 in 292 million) to become the sole winner of a $758.7 US Powerball jackpot.
 After she went public, Mavis Wanczyk scams comprising many different accounts and emails started cropping up almost immediately.
 In this article, we’ll tell you all about these scams, which continue to circulate, and how you can protect yourself—and your money—from falling victim.

 Mavis Wanczyk lived in Chicopee in Hampden County, Massachusetts, and was working at a medical center in patient care when she won the US Powerball jackpot.
 Wanczyk, a mother of two adult children, took home $336,350,655 after taxes.

 Despite what scammers would have you believe, Wanczyk had few plans after her big win, and none that involved giving away her prize money.
 At a press conference revealing her win, she disclosed that she immediately quit her job and planned to “sit back and relax” and enjoy her retirement.

 Mavis Wanczyk Email Phishing Scam

-Social media wasn’t the only platform people used to spread their Mavis Wanczyk scam.
-Scammers began sending emails claiming to come from Mavis and Deborah B. Goldberg, the Massachusetts State Treasurer and Receiver General.
+Once Mavis came forward to claim her prize, it didn’t take long for scammers to take advantage.
+Within a week of her win, fraudsters began sending out emails claiming to come from Mavis and Deborah B. Goldberg, the Massachusetts State Treasurer and Receiver General.

 The emails claim that Wanczyk must give away 10 percent of the $758.7 million jackpot, stating that the email recipient would receive a $758,700 “donation” along with 99 other lucky people.
 The email does not explain why Wanczyk would have to give away any of her prize money but gives a fake Gmail account that recipients can use to contact Wanczyk.